mmontalbo/grim_rust/README.md

   legacy syntax, and reports on the boot flow.
 - `grim_formats/` – low-level format helpers (currently includes the LAB archive reader and utilities).
+- `grim_engine/` – prototype host that consumes the shared analysis APIs.

 ## Development Environment
 Enter the Nix shell to get the required tooling (Rust, scummvm-tools, Lua 5.1,